robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ## V3.2.0 published on March 24, 2025

 What's New
-- localization - 45 languages
+- Reports are available in 46 languages/locales.
-- Auth users report by name for AA/CQ
+- Authorized users wills ee the report by Auto Attendant and Call Queue name vs Resource Account name
+  - Admin users continue to see the reports by Resource Account name

 ## Overview